YTokumaru/cmake_template/README.md

 - Warnings as errors
 - clang-tidy and cppcheck static analysis
 - CPM for dependencies
-- Code coverage with codecov
+- Code coverage with Codecov
 - Continuous integration on three operating systems

 The initial project includes: